Ricky434/vfioConfigs/helps/notes.md

 ---
 # Useful stuff
+- libvirt hook for:
+    - checking that the gpu is bound by vfio before starting the vm
+    - allocating hugepages
+    - reserving cores for vm
+    - unmounting drives passed to vm to avoid corruption
+- `startWin11.sh` script for starting vm and automatically disabling monitor given to vm.
+It re-enables the monitor when the vm shuts down.
+It works with both hyprland and kde, and it sends notifications for failures and vm shutdown.
+Use `Win11.desktop` to use the script as an application.
-- `bind.sh` script to bind either vfio or nvidia modules without having to reboot
+- `bind.sh` script for binding either vfio or nvidia modules without having to reboot
 > [!NOTE]
 > unbinding nvidia modules requires killing all processes using the gpu, including the window manager
 - scripts to quickly add or remove xbox controller and samson mic to (running) vm
 - udev rules to automatically add and remove xbox controller and samson mic to vm when plugged in/unplugged (mic only has the remove part, since i don'twant to always add it to the vm).
 This is to prevent the vm from failing to boot up because i forgot to remove the devices from its configuration after unplugging them.
-- libvirt hook for:
-    - checking that the gpu is bound by vfio before starting the vm
-    - allocating hugepages
-    - reserving cores for vm
-    - unmounting drives passed to vm to avoid corruption

 ---